 Genes play a part in who we are and what happens in and to our body.
 We might be born with a certain gene trait but genetics aren't the only thing that plays a part in how our body operates.
 It's our genes, our DNA, combined with experiences we have on a daily basis that ultimately determines whether or not we get sick.

 While it might certainly, "be in our genes", our genes aren't the only precursor to us being or not being sick.
 It's our genes plus our interactions and experiences.
-Hopefully now you know a little bit more about genetics and the next time your Liberty Village dentist says, "must be in your genes", you'll have a better understanding of why she said that.
+Hopefully now you know a little bit more about genetics and the next time your friend says, "must be in your genes", you'll have a better understanding of why she said that.